IBM/aspera-cli/README.md

 ```

 `ascli` natively supports a locking mechanism with option `lock_port`.
-(Technically, this opens a local TCP server port, and fails if this port is already used, providing a local lock.
+Technically, this opens a local TCP server port, and fails if this port is already used, providing a local lock.
-Lock is released when process exits).
+Lock is released when process exits.
+When using `ascli` in a container, this does not work with other containers, as each container have its own network.

 Testing `ascli` locking: